Spark Pay Review

 Products and Services:

 Like most mobile processors, Spark Pay doesn’t have a huge list of products and services.
 But it does offer the following:

 Mobile card reader: This hardware is, as far as I can tell, identical to the original Verifone SAIL hardware.
-Capital One hasn’t rolled out its EMV compliant reader yet — it promises merchants that it will be available during Q1 of 2016.
+Capital One hasn’t rolled out its EMV compliant reader yet — it promises merchants that it will be available during Q1 of 2017 (after previously promising it in Q1 of 2016).
 We’ll check back in then to see what it looks like compared to other offerings.

 - Online reporting/analytics

 - Item management/inventory reporting with StitchLabs integration (sold separately)

 - Barcode scanning with StitchLabs integration

 - QR-code-based offers, distributed through Facebook, Twitter, or email.